-5. Young Corbett III: With 124 victories to his credit, many against some of the greatest boxers of all-time, Corbett remains a true southpaw great.
+5. Young Corbett III: With 124 victories, many against some of the best boxers of all-time, Corbett remains a true southpaw great.
 Avoided by champions for years, he finally seized the welterweight crown by defeating Jackie Fields.
 He holds wins over fellow Hall of Famers Ceferino Garcia, Gus Lesnevich, Mickey Walker, Billy Conn and Fred Apostoli.

-3. Tiger Flowers: Competing with Mickey Walker and Harry Greb when both were in their primes automatically sets Flowers apart.
+4. Tiger Flowers: Competing with Mickey Walker and Harry Greb automatically sets Flowers apart.
 He gave “The Pittsburgh Windmill” two tough battles and his loss to Walker was widely viewed as a robbery.
 Racked up an incredible 118 wins in less than a decade.